-As of March 30, 2021, we had outstanding warrants to purchase an aggregate of 711,946 shares of our common stock, with a weighted-average exercise price of \$2.65 per share that expire between September 2021 and April 2024.
-Additional information with respect to our outstanding warrants as of December 31, 2020 is set forth in Note 9 of the Notes to our audited consolidated financial statements included in this prospectus.
+As of March 31, 2021, we had outstanding warrants to purchase an aggregate of 711,946 shares of our common stock, with a weighted-average exercise price of \$2.65 per share that expire between September 2021 and April 2024.
+Additional information with respect to our outstanding warrants as of March 31, 2021 is set forth in Note 9 of the Notes to our unaudited condensed consolidated financial statements for the three-month periods ended March 31, 2021 and 2020 included in this prospectus.